hasura/graphql-engine/docs/graphql/manual/auth/authentication/index.rst

 Hasura supports two modes of authentication configuration:

+1. Webhook
+^^^^^^^^^^

-1) **Webhook**: Your auth server exposes a webhook that is used to authenticate all incoming requests to the Hasura GraphQL engine server and to get metadata about the request to evaluate access control rules.
+Your auth server exposes a webhook that is used to authenticate all incoming requests to the Hasura GraphQL engine server and to get metadata about the request to evaluate access control rules.

 Here's how a GraphQL request is processed in webhook mode:

 .. thumbnail:: ../../../../img/graphql/manual/auth/auth-webhook-overview.png

+2. JWT (JSON Web Token)
+^^^^^^^^^^^^^^^^^^^^^^^

-2) **JWT** (JSON Web Token): Your auth server issues JWTs to your client app, which, when sent as part of the request, are verified and decoded by the GraphQL engine to get metadata about the request to evaluate access control rules.
+Your auth server issues JWTs to your client app, which, when sent as part of the request, are verified and decoded by the GraphQL engine to get metadata about the request to evaluate access control rules.

 Here's how a GraphQL query is processed in JWT mode:

 .. thumbnail:: ../../../../img/graphql/manual/auth/auth-jwt-overview.png

 **See more details at:**